wbenarto/wbenarto/README.md

 ## What else do I do?

 I love to cook for my friends and my family.
 My specialty is sushi and japanese food.
-Checkout my <a href="https://webesushi.io" target="_blank">sushi website</a>
+Checkout my <a href="https://webesushi.io" target="_blank">sushi website</a>.

 I share the love of programming with my 11 year-old niece which I started tutoring in the beginning of 2020.
-We used Scratch programming to create projects and built her foundation in programming.
+We used programming to create projects and built her foundation in programming.
 She is now moving on to HTML and CSS to create her own website.
+Check out her <a href="https://scratch.mit.edu/users/ScrunchyGamerGirl12/" target="_blank">Scratch profile</a>.

 I play basketball and a HUGE fan of the Golden State Warriors.

 I enjoy the outdoors, snowboarding, seafood harvesting around the bay, and photography.

 ---
 <small> _I am a lifelong learner and I love teaching and inspiring people_. </small>